-the 'ground galleried' brochs of the west into the 'solid-based' brochs of the north.
-The competing northern origin school of opinion saw brochs arising in Orkney or Caithness (or even in Shetland, where a small number of so-called 'blockhouse forts' contain broch-like features, such as wall-base cells, stairways and scarcement ledges).
-The Dating evidence emerged in Orkney during the early 1980s for a few thick-walled roundhouses (such as that at Bu, near Stromness, dating to 600 - 500 BC) which some claimed as forerunners to brochs, Though these possessed few, if any, of the classic defining features of brochs.
-Nonetheless, this led some to believe that brochs might go back as early as 600 BC.
+The search for the architectural antecedents of brochs produced two competing theories.
+A 'western origin' school saw brochs developing from simpler D-shaped enclosures with some broch features which occur in Skye and the neighbouring mainland, and which MacKie termed semi-brochs, via the 'ground galleried' brochs of the west into the 'solid-based' brochs of the north.80 A competing northern origin school of opinion saw brochs arising in Orkney or Caithness (or even in Shetland, where a small number of so-called 'blockhouse forts' contain broch-like features, such as wallbase cells, stairways and scarcement ledges).81 Dating evidence emerged in Orkney during the early 1980s for a few thick-walled roundhouses (such as that at Bu, near Stromness, dating to 600 - 500 BC) which some claimed as forerunners to brochs,82 although these possessed few, if any, of the classic defining features of brochs.83 Nonetheless, this led some to believe that brochs might go back as early as 600 BC.84

 Until recently there have been few secure radiocarbon dates for the actual construction of brochs, since few excavators had dug under their massive walls.
 Almost all dates from broch sites related to deposits within and around them, and almost by definition later than the construction of the brochs on each site - and usually later by an unknowable length of time.
 This changed with the dating of Dun Vulan (South Uist) from carbonised grain within the matrix of the wall.
 Taken with other material nearby, this suggested a construction date in the late 2nd or the 1st century BC.
-Slightly less securely, the construction of a broch at Upper Scalloway (Shetland) appeared to have taken place in the 1st century AD.80
+Slightly less securely, the construction of a broch at Upper Scalloway (Shetland) appeared to have taken place in the 1st century AD.85